Continuous Patrolling and Hiding Games: Patrolling games

 \subsection{Patrolling a simple search space in \texorpdfstring{$\R^2$}{R2}}

-In this section, we are interested in patrolling games in $\R^2$ for a large class of search spaces called simple.
-To introduce this class of search spaces, we first need to recall the notion of bounded variation of a function $f$.
+In this section, we are interested in patrolling games in $\R^2$ for a large class of search spaces called simple search spaces.
+To introduce this class of search spaces, we first need to recall the notion of total variation of a function $f$.

 \begin{definition} Let $a>0$.
 Let $f : [0,a]\to \R^n$ be a continuous function.
 Then the total variation of $f$ is the quantity:

 If $TV(f)<+\infty$, then $f$ is said to have bounded variation. \end{definition}